co-log/co-log/co-log/example/1-intro/Intro.md

 ```

 Logging action is a function from some message of user-defined type `msg` that
 perform all logic inside some monad `m`.
-In `co-log` logging represented as a
+In the `co-log` library logging is represented as a
 value.
 With approach you can modify the way you do logging by simply performing
 transformations with the value you have.